mbailey/notes/docs/software/git/conventions/commit.md

 ### Conventional Commits

+A specification for adding human and machine readable meaning to commit messages.
+[Learn more](https://www.conventionalcommits.org/)

 | Prefix | Description |
 |--------|-------------|
 | feat | New features or significant changes to functionality |